KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 KeyboardTheme.standard(.init(tint: .black))
 ```

-Style variations make it easy to play within the overall style of a theme, and only modify the parts that are allowed to change by the theme.
+Style variations make it easy to play within the overall style of a theme, and only modify the parts that are meant to be changed by the theme.

 ### Custom themes

-You can create completely custom themes, like this one that just changes the color of the primary button:
+You can create completely custom themes, like this one that changes the primary button color:

 ```swift
 extension KeyboardTheme {